heyitsyang/Whole-House-Water-Leak-Controller/README.md

 ![Components](images/Components.jpg)
 <br/><br/>

 Installed project - Leftmost avaition connector is currently unused.
+THe blue cylinders are a whole-house water filter which conveniently had a 1/4" NPT fitting suitable for the pressure sensor.
+Your installation will undoubtedly be different.

 ![Complete](images/Final_Installation.jpg)
 <br/><br/>
 ## **3D Printed Enclosure**